yassinex02/DevOps_final_project/README.md

 ## Configuration
 The project uses a `config.yaml` file for configuration settings, including data paths, model parameters, and feature engineering settings.
 Modify this file as needed.

+## Custom Modules
+In the packages folder, you can add your custom module.
+For example, there is a custom transformer module in the packages folder.
+It is in a folder called transformer with an __init__.py and a file called transformer.py The conda.yaml will install every custom module in packages with the line "- -e ./packages" seen under pip.
+With this you can easily import your own custom module to be used in this project if you wish.

 ## Project Structure
 ------------